potato-gang/tamuCTF/Not So Great Escape/README.md

 - We have a full-blown Alpine linux setup
 - We know the chroot directory

-The objective was clear: Do a chroot escape.
+The objective is clear: Do a chroot escape.

 #### Chroot Escapes in Theory
 A process has two important properties when it comes to locating files in the filesystem.